• Home

 VAT penalties change from 1 January

-by admin@rmiaccountancy.com / Monday, 12 December 2022 / Published in VAT
+by info@rmiaccountancy.com / Monday, 12 December 2022 / Published in Blog Posts

 HMRC’s new penalty regime for late filing and late payments of VAT will be fairer but more complex with interest being charged on all late payments